What does a call to missions look like?

 This four-way agreement is a way to invite the Holy Spirit into everyone’s discernment process and gives time for everyone to see how the Lord is moving.
 The process from “we want to go” to signing the agreement can easily take six-to-nine months or more for the missionary family.
 A great place to start is our Connect Event.
 To learn more, start with our Connect Event.
-Sign up here.
+Learn more here.

 Beyond the missionary family, we have the church.
 They will hopefully know the missionary family well and can be that relational foundation during the sending process and while they serve.
 The sending agency can help the missionary family by journeying alongside them and helping them be prepared well for missionary work and service.
-And the receiving SIM entity overseas can help with knowing the realities of being in a specific ministry cross-culturally and caring for their missionary while serving.
+And the receiving SIM entity overseas can help with knowing the realities of being in a specific cross-cultural ministry and caring for their missionary while serving.

-All three partners are there to help the missionary, and through all four coming together, a Holy Spirit-anointed calling can be clear, Biblically supported and affirmed throughout the sending process.
+All three partners are there to help the missionary, and through all four coming together, a Holy Spirit-anointed calling can be clear, Biblically supported and communally affirmed throughout the sending process.

 Discerning your call to missions - going with SIM – the role of the sending church.

 SIM USA will not send someone as a missionary without a sending church.
 The idea of a “sending church” may look different to different people, but SIM USA sees the church as the primary sender.
 Therefore, we could not help send a missionary family without a sending church.
 We desire to journey with Christians sent by churches, not just Christians who believe they have a calling isolated from the Biblical relationships found within a church.